 Willie B. "Jack" Murphy was born July 31, 1938 in the Salem area to Willie B. Murphy, Sr. and Mollie Ann McNac.
 He passed away at his home in Salem on February 20, 2021.
 Heritage Hospice services allowed him to spend his last few weeks at home with his wife Karen and his grandchildren Thomas and Anjaila Poole.

-He was preceded in death by his parents, his step-father Alfred Washington; sisters Peggy Ford, Reinier Washington, Helena Hicks; brothers Afred Washington, Jr, Roy Washington; and daughters Cheryl Murphy and Anne Marie Murphy.
-He is survived by his wife Karen (Yaugher) Murphy; brothers Toy Washington, Henry Washington, Tony Murphy, James Murphy, and Max Murphy; sisters Doretha Lucas, Sallie Doakes, Ddoris Scarlett, Kai Sami, Pauletta Murphy and Glenda Murphy; sons Melvin Murphy and Willie B. Murphy III; daughters Erma McBride, Pat Thomas and Rhonda Smith; step-sons David Baker and John Baker.
+He was preceded in death by his parents, his step-father Alfred Washington; sisters Peggy Ford, Rena Washington, Helena Hicks; brothers Alfred Washington, Jr, Roy Washington; and daughters Cheryl Murphy and Anne Marie Murphy.
+He is survived by his wife Karen (Yaugher) Murphy; brothers Toy Washington, Henry Washington, Tony Murphy, James Murphy, and Max Murphy; sisters Doretha Lucas, Sallie Doakes, Doris Scarlett, Kai Sami, Pauletta Murphy Glenda Murphy, Josephine Caldwell, Doris N. Washington, Bertha Washington, and Rita Romero; sons Melvin Murphy and Willie B. Murphy III; daughters Erma McBride, Pat Thomas and Rhonda Smith; step-sons David Baker and John Baker.

 Willie often spoke of his final wishes and made it clear to his family and friends that he didn't want to have friends and family travel distances to his funeral.
 He asked to be cremated and notify people of his death and tell them to think fondly of him.

-Arrangements under the direction of Integrity Funeral Service, 410 East Trudgeon, Henryertta, Oklahoma
+Arrangements under the direction of Integrity Funeral Service, 410 East Trudgeon, Henryetta, Oklahoma

 To send flowers to the family or plant a tree in memory of Willie B. "Jack" Murphy, please visit our floral store.